SRvSaha/CoWinVaccineSlotFinder/README.md

 > `Configuration Should Be "DoseType": 2`
 - What should be the Configuration Changes if I want to Book Specific Vaccine Type ?
 > `Configuration Should Be "VaccineType": "COVISHEILD" if you want to get Covishield, "VaccineType": "COVAXIN" if you want to get Covaxin, "VaccineType": "SPUTNIK V" if you want to get SPUTNIK V`
+- What should be the Configuration Changes if I want to Book Slot for Today ?
+> `By Default, the Application books slot for the Next Day on which searching is done.
+To book for taday, you need to use the date of today in "DateToSearch".
+Let's say today is 8th July 2021 and you want to book slot for today.
+Configuration Should Be "DateToSearch": "08-07-2021".
+By default, "DateToSearch" : "09-07-2021" will be used for searching slot, i.e, for next day`

 Cheers!